bean-frog/frontend-spark/README.md

 # frontend-spark
-A collection of ideas for frontend elements
+A collection of ideas for frontend elements, like buttons, inputs, cards, loaders, and more!
+<br> -includes code